synthesisASU/TorroidalFlows/readme.md

  - W          - Clear Particles

 ### Presets
 Currently there are 16 presets that show different states of the model and parameters.
 Presets can be called up by typing the number and hitting enter.
-Descriptions of each preset is upcoming.
+Descriptions of each preset are listed below.

 ## Mouse Controls